 – to one day provide an complete archive of traditional performing art-forms that is accessible to the general public and a place where people who are passionate about Balinese gamelan and dance can gather, learn and share their valuable knowledge and experience.

-Catch one of our practice sessions while you are in Bali.
+Catch one of our practice sessions while you are in Bali (currently not possible due to the covid 19 pandemic).
 Contact us to find when one of our troupes are practicing.
-Donations are most appreciated and help keep our conservatory sustainable.
+Donations are most appreciated and help keep our centre sustainable.